Lynx outlast Liberty to force deciding Game 5 of WNBA Finals

 With 35 seconds left, the Liberty missed three chances at the basket and then had a shot clock violation.
 Liberty coach Sandy Brondello was angry after the game about the officiating, noting she tried to call a timeout during that stretch but wasn't heard.

 It gave Minnesota the ball with 18.1 seconds left and the score tied at 80-80.
-The Lynx then looked to Courtney Williams to take a potential winning shot.
+The Lynx looked to Courtney Williams to take a potential winning shot.
 She missed, but Carleton was fouled on the rebound by Ionescu.

 Carleton was a second-round draft selection out ofIowa Statein 2019 byConnecticutand was waived by the Sun in her rookie season.
 Minnesota picked her up, and she found a home with the Lynx.
-This has been by far her best WNBA season, as she became a full-time starter for the first time and averaged a career-high 9.6 points in the regular season.
+This has been by far her best WNBA season, as she became a full-time starter for the first time and averaged a career-high 9.6 points per game in the regular season.

-Carleton made both free throws with 2 seconds left, and then Ionescu missed a desperation 3-pointer at the buzzer.
+Carleton made both free throws with 2 seconds left, and Ionescu missed a desperation 3-pointer at the buzzer.

-"I think it's an epitome of the year she's had and how important she's been to the team," Reeve said of Carleton, who finished with 12 point and four rebounds.
+"I think it's an epitome of the year she's had and how important she's been to the team," Reeve said of Carleton, who finished with 12 points and four rebounds.
 "She's a hustle-play player, so that was on display.
 You can always count on her to be there for you."

 McBride led Minnesota with 19 points.
 For New York, Jones had 21 and Leonie Fiebich 19.

 For Stewart and Minnesota's Napheesa Collier, both all-WNBA first-team selections, Friday was another tough battle as they often guard each other.
-Stewart was 5-of-21 from the field for 11 points, and Collier 4-of-10 for 14.
+Stewart was 5-of-21 from the field for 11 points and Collier 4-of-10 for 14.

 "We are both great players," Collier said.
 "It's going to get harder and harder each time to get the shots that you normally get."